fru-io/docs-live/docs/getting-started.md

-﻿
 # Get Started with DDEV-Live

 This tutorial will step you through setting up DDEV-Live as an early access user - from initial account creation to publishing a website on a pre-production URL.

+This tutorial uses Drupal as an example.
+DDEV-Live will also support PHP and TYPO3.

 Steps in the process:
 *   Install the DDEV-Live GitHub App